RageLeague/CrossCharacterCampaign/README.md

 3. Clone this repository into that folder.
 4. The `modinit.lua` file should be under `.../mods/[insert_repo_name_here]`.
 5. Volia!
 Now the mod should work.

+## CHANGELOG

+### Update 1

+* A new mutator called "Rewardable Coins".
+Enable this mutator to allow Rook to acquire non-default coin outside of his campaign!
+Coins will show up as a generic graft reward sometimes.
+* Update the UI of pick graft screen so that coin grafts will show up as correct color and correct description.(Still incorrect icon right now, but there's little I can do about it.)